 Once you’ve compiled your app, you can use wasm-tools

-adapt your wasm binary to the WebAssembly Component Model.
+to adapt your wasm binary to the WebAssembly Component Model.

 wasm-tools component new ../../target/wasm32-wasi/release/rust_client_app.wasm \